Vandlee/docs/docs/data/ui/getting-started/overview/overview-en.md

 # Yushii UI - Overview

-<p class="description">Yushii UI is a library for react components, and It is open source what implements design from google, it use as a basis MUI.</p>
+<p class="description">Yushii UI is a library for react components, and It is open source what implements Google's Material Design, it use as a base MUI.</p>

 # Introdution